Saturday, 23 March 2019

 HISTORY AND INSCRIPTIONS

-The original temple was reconstructed in the recent years.
-The mandapa around the sannadhis are the mixture of Chozha, Pallava and Vijayanagara pillars.
-Some pillars Capital/ pothyals looks like Pallava period.
-There are no inscriptions found in the temple adhisthana, but we had seen an fragment inscription stone near the well which belongs to Chozha period 11th to 12th Century.
+The original temple was reconstructed in recent years.
+The mandapa around the sannadhis is a mixture of Chozha, Pallava, and Vijayanagara pillars.
+Some pillars of the Capital/pothyals look like the Pallava period.
+There are no inscriptions found in the temple adhistana, but we had seen a fragment of an inscription stone near the well, which belongs to the Chozha period, 11th to 12th Century.

 The inscription starts with Chozha King Rajendra Chozha-I’s meikeerthi as "திருமன்னி வளர விருநில மடந்தையும் போர்ச்சயப் பாவையுஞ் சீர்த்தனிச் செல்வியுந் தன்பெருந் தே.. .
 The inscription records the endowment of burning a perpetual lamp for which 90 sheeps are gifted.

 As per the Rajagopuram recent period inscription speaks about the legend associated with the temple.
-This place Kondapuram is a part of Kaveripakkam also called as Saiva Puram on the banks of river Palima was called as “Thiruveni Chaturvedi Mangalam” in ancient times.
+This place, Kondapuram, is a part of Kaveripakkam, also called Saiva Puram, on the banks of the river Palima was called “Thiruveni Chaturvedi Mangalam” in ancient times.

 LEGENDS

-Ambal Kamakshi installed 5 lingas and worshiped before she had done the thabas on the banks of river Kamba.
-Hence This place was considered a sacred place for the Munis and Rishis to do thabas and worship Pancha Lingas.
+Ambal Kamakshi installed 5 lingas and worshiped before she had done the penance on the banks of the river Kamba.
+Hence, this place was considered a sacred place for the Munis and Rishis to do dhabas and worship Pancha Lingas.

 TEMPLE TIMINGS: